ISBN | 9781843518754 |

 ABOUT THE AUTHOR

 Aidan Mathews was born in Dublin in 1956 and attended UCD and Stanford University in the USA.
 He is an award-winning playwright, novelist and short-story writer, whose last collection, Charlie Chaplin’s Wishbone and Other Stories, was published by the Lilliput Press in 2015.
-His last book of poetry, Strictly No Poetry, was published by Lilliput in 2017.
+He was a radio drama producer with RTÉ for over thirty years until retiring in 2020.